Site icon Circuit Ideas for You

 Simple Adjustable LED Dimmer Circuit

-Want to change how bright the LED light is?
+Want to change how bright the LED light is?; then we can use adjustable LED dimmer circuit for that.

-This small and Simple Adjustable LED Dimmer Circuit helps to control LED brightness so one get just right light for any time.
+Furthermore, this small and Simple Adjustable LED Dimmer Circuit helps to control LED brightness so one get just right light for any time.

-By turning some parts like resistor, transistor and one special knob (called potentiometer), this circuit change how much power the LED will requires to make it more bright or more dim as one likes.
+Also, by turning some parts like resistor, transistor and one special knob (called potentiometer), this circuit change how much power the LED will requires to make it more bright or more dim as one likes.

 Circuit Working: